Turkish Air Force: First steps

+The TOMTAŞ factory in Kayseri was established in 1925 through a collaboration between Junkers and the Turkish government for producing 64 A20 aircraft, which were converted into A35s by equipping them with machine guns and bomb bays.

 After the Armistice of Mudros and the occupation of the Ottoman Empire by the Allies in 1919, some Turkish aviators tried to build new units in Istanbul, İzmir, Konya, Elazığ and Diyarbakır with planes left over from World War I and tried to bring together flight personnel.
 During the Turkish War of Independence, Turkish pilots joined the Konya Air Station (Konya Hava İstasyonu).
 With the formation of the Grand National Assembly (GNA) by Mustafa Kemal and his colleagues on 23 April 1920, in Ankara, and the reorganization of the army, the Branch of Air Forces (Kuva-yı Havaiye Şubesi) was established under the Office of War (Harbiye Dairesi) of the GNA.
 A few damaged aircraft belonging to the GNA were repaired, and afterwards used in combat.

 In July 1922, it was reorganized as the Inspectorate of Air Forces (Kuva-yı Havaiye Müfettişliği) at Konya.

 Inspectorate of Air Forces

 Sabiha Gökçen became the world's first female fighter pilot in 1937.
 Sabiha Gökçen International Airport in Istanbul is named after her.

 After the establishment of the Republic of Turkey on 29 October 1923, plans were made to form a modern air force.
 Originally consisting of three normal and one naval aviation units, and an air school, the number of units was increased to 10 normal and three naval aviation units.
 Starting in 1924, personnel were sent abroad for flight education.
-In 1925, the Air School was re-established in Eskişehir and its first students graduated that same year.
+In 1925, the Air School was re-established in Eskişehir and its first students were graduated that same year.
 In the same year, the Air Force was deployed to take part in a campaign aimed to suppress the Sheikh Said rebellion.
 The Inspectorate of Air Forces was reorganized as the Undersecretariat of the Ministry of Defense in 1928 and new schools were found for non-pilot personnel.
 Some personnel were sent to the United Kingdom and France for training; others were sent to the United States and Italy in 1930.

 From 1932, the air regiments were considered to be a separate combat arm and started training its own personnel.
 Turkish aviators wore blue uniforms from 1933.

 The Air War College (Hava Harp Akademisi) was established in 1937.